-The Santa Clara Valley Climate and Agriculture Preservation Program (CAPP) is a regional land use and economic development strategy to support the local food and farming economy and further climate change mitigation and resiliency by preventing conversion of farmland to urban development.
+The Santa Clara Valley Agricultural Plan is a regional land use and economic development strategy to support the local food and farming economy and further climate change mitigation and resiliency by preventing conversion of farmland to urban development.
 In partnership with the cities of San Jose, Morgan Hill, and Gilroy, the Authority and the County are mapping agricultural lands in Santa Clara Valley for conservation and identifying the regional greenhouse gas reduction potential.
 The Plan was approved by the Santa Clara County Board of Supervisors on January 9, 2018.

 The Open Space Authority has accomplished a lot of important projects over the years.
 Check out just a few of our completed projects.